freeradical13/freeradical13.github.io/math.md

 * A circular cylinder has two circle bases in parallel and a lateral surface made of all line segments that join points on the two circles.
 An axis is the hypothetical line segment joining the two centers.
 * A right circular cylinder's axis is perpendicular to its bases.
 The volume is <code>πr<sup>2</sup>h</code>.
 The surface area is <code>2πr<sup>2</sup> + 2πrh</code>

-## Data Analysis

-* In data analysis, a variable is a characteristic that varies for a set of data.
-Variables are either numerical (quantitative) or nonnumerical (categorical).
-* The distribution of data indicates how frequently different values appear in the data.
-* The frequency (or count) indicates the number of times different values appear in the data.
-* A frequency distribution represents all values and their frequencies.
-* The relative frequency if the frequency divided by the total.
-A relative frequency distribution represents all relative frequencies.
-* Different values may be put into equal sized groups (or classes or intervals) and graphed in a histogram.
-* A scatterplot graphs the relationship between numerical variables.
-* Central tendencies indicate the "center" of values.
-The arithmetic mean (or average) is the sum of values divided by the number of values.
-* The number of times a value occurs is also called the weight of the value.
-* The median is the middle number in the list of values after it has been sorted.
-If the number of values is even, the middle two numbers are averaged.
-* The mode of a list of values is the value with the highest frequency or weight.
-* Quartiles are numbers that divide a list of ordered values.
-The three quartiles are the first, second and third quartiles where the first and third are medians after splitting the data in two, and the second quartile is the total median.
-99 percentile numbers split the data into 100 roughly equal groups.
-* Measures of dispersion indicate the degree of spread of the data.
-* The range is the difference between the largest and smallest values.
-The interquartile range is the difference between the first and third quartiles.
-* A boxplot (or box-and-whiskers plot) shows a box from the first to second quartile, a box from the second to third quartile, and whiskers to the lowest and greatest values.
-* Standard deviation (or population standard deviation) measures how much each value differs from the mean and takes a type of average of these differences.
-* A sample standard deviation is used when a subset of all data is used where the sum of squared differences is divided by <code>n - 1</code> instead.

 ## Sets

 * The inclusion-exclusion principle states that the number of elements in the union of two sets equals the sum of their individual numbers of elements minus the number of elements in their intersection: <code>|A ∪ B| = |A| + |B| + |A ∩ B|</code>